opentable/slate/source/index.md

 --------- | ------- | -----------
 rid | Yes | The restaurant id
 lock_id | Yes | The id of the lock.
-This is assigned by the partner system and **must be globally unique**. date | Yes | The GMT start date and time of the reservation covers | Yes | The size of the party the booking is for expirationDate | No | GMT time at which the lock expires turnTime | No | The length of time the reservation will be made for.
+This is assigned by the partner system and **must be globally unique**. date | Yes | The UTC start date and time of the reservation covers | Yes | The size of the party the booking is for expiration_seconds | No | Number of seconds until the lock expires turn_time_minutes | No | The length of time the reservation will be made for.
 This value is given in minutes.

 # Booking a Reservation